How to make an

 Discover crave-worthy iced latte ideas that’ll keep refreshed & satisfied as you go from morning to night.

 Thai Iced Tea

 Escape the heat with a tall glass of sweet milk tea.
-Made with panty-staple ingredients, it’s the perfect refresher for those laid back summer days.
+Made with pantry-staple ingredients, it’s the perfect refresher for those laid back summer days.